FaisalAbusharar/europe-university-info/README.md

-# europe-uni-info
+# Europe UNIVERSITY Information
-A website developed in react to display information about european universities for national or international students.
+A website developed in react to display information about European Universities for national or international students.